 Once the batch file has been saved to the desktop, just double-click on it to launch all the websites at the same time.

 Saving shortcuts to the desktop in this manner is great for saving space, so the desktop doesn’t end up looking like a cluttered mess.
 Plus, it also saves time, so for folks who have a lot of shortcuts littered on their desktop, we suggest giving this tip a try.

-Bear in mind that you can add as many shortcuts to the batch file that you see fit.
+Bear in mind that you can add as many shortcuts to the batch file as you see fit.
 However, we do not recommend adding too much since it might take a while for all web pages to load, which might cause strain on some computer systems.